 Apparently, the project engineers hired unemployed sailors off the sailing ships in Málaga harbour to build it in the first place, on the grounds they were used to working at the kind of heights that would scare the pants off most people.
 Astonishingly, given the health and safety standards of the time, only two men died during construction.

-By the 1970s and 80s, El Caminito had become a bit of a daredevil tourist attraction.
+By the 1970s and 80s, El Caminito was disintegrating fast and had become a bit of a daredevil tourist attraction.
 Handrails had completely disappeared from long sections and great holes had opened up in the path itself as the concrete rotted.
 The authorities closed it off, but in a rather half-hearted way.
 Climbers ran safety ropes through the gorge, so that fellow thrill-seekers could clip on their karabiners and navigate through the trickier sections.
 Take a look at this video to see how hairy it really was back then.

 But then came the restoration, a completely brilliant idea.
 It cost around €5.5 million from start to finish and finally opened in 2015.
 All the dodgy old cliff paths were replaced with safe, modern boardwalks, though you can still see hair-raising sections of the old trail above and below the new path.